rosetta-models/translate-demo/tests/src/test/resources/example-generation/inputs/single-cardinality/example-3/example-3.md

-Map object with 2 attributes using value syntax
+Map xml elements with 2 attributes using value syntax